Aakash Repeater Courses

 Answer:

 All the Reproductive Tract Infections (RTIs) can be transmitted through coitus; therefore, all RTIs are STDs.
-But few of the STDs do not affect the reproductive system, such as Hepatitis B, AIDS.The detailed answers to the MCQs are given below:
+But a few of the STDs do not affect the reproductive system, such as Hepatitis B, AIDS.The detailed answers to the MCQs are given below:

 Question:1